colinoflynn/mouldyrf/README.md

 ###Can I sell them in my webstore?

 The license is officially CC BY-SA, as I didn't want to deal with the hassles of a special license.
-But I do ask that if you offer them in your webstore, you add a $0.15 US (or approximate it local currancy) surcharge and donate this to your local SPCA or equivalent per board sold.
+But I do ask that if you offer them in your webstore, you add a $0.15 US/EUR (or approximate it local currancy) surcharge and donate this to your local SPCA per board sold.
+If you make a big donation please let me know as it will make me happy.

 ###Your RF design sucks.